 The client itself is very slim; Nvidia says it’ll weigh in under 100 megabytes.
 Games are installed and played in the cloud, so they don’t require additional local storage.

 Unlike Stadia, which is touting 4K, Nvidia decided to limit the service to 1080p resolution at 60 frames per second.
 This is true on all platforms and devices.
 Nvidia says the service technically could support resolutions above 1080p, but that won’t be enabled for now.
-It’s “exploring” future support of 4K and 1440p resolution.
+It’s “exploring” future support of

 Instead, the company is focusing on latency.
 Dodge said the company expects to deliver “the lowest latency around the world.”